Retirement Intelligence

 Inflation Erosion

-At 3% inflation, $1,780 per month loses half its purchasing power within 23 years.
-The CPF LIFE Standard Plan pays a fixed nominal amount that never adjusts upward for inflation.
+At 3% inflation, $1,780/month loses half its purchasing power in 23 years.
+CPF LIFE Standard pays a fixed nominal amount — it never adjusts upward.

 💸